-- Explantation is typically more popular with older patients or
+- In general, explantation is typically more popular with older patients or

 - Patients who are concerned about sensitivities

-- This procedure involves the breast implants being entirely removed and NOT replaced with newer implants.
+- This procedure involves the entire breast implants being removed and NOT replaced with newer implants.

 While having their breast implants removed, patients may opt to also have a breast lift performed to achieve a smaller yet natural look.

-Options and outcomes for this procedure depend on existing breast tissue and the elasticity of your skin.
+Options and outcomes for this procedure not only depend on existing breast tissue but also the elasticity of your skin.

 Breast Implant Replacement